 Centurion also manufactures Roller Doors.

 There is only one model of roller door.
 It’s exactly as you imagine it, a pleated sheet of steel that unfurls from a cylinder to lower the door.
 It has a textured design (as it is pleated) with horizontal lines running across the door’s exterior (again, due to the pleats).
 Please see the image below to see an example of their roller doors:

 Centurion Door Colours

 Centurion roller goors are also made from Colorbond Steel, which means the same colour options are available for roller garage doors and sectional garage doors.

-For the full range of Centurion roller door colours, please see below:
+Please see the full range of roller door colours below:

 Centurion’s sectional doors can be painted to give the appearance as though the door is made of wood.
 This can be done to match the aesthetic of the home, or to give it a new feel to the traditional stock BlueScope steel colours.